 The GRF can be used as a top-up fund to any existing funding provision (please include details on secure funding in the application form).
 The GRF uses a tiered award system to recognise applications of different sizes.
 Eligible costs associated with each tier are shown below.
 Please note these tiers are suggestions only and we endeavour to consider applications on an individual basis.

-- Tier 3 (up to £2,500): to cover visit to international partner institutions (LSE lead applicant only), or vice versa for partner institution PI, usually for no longer than five calendar days.
+• Tier 1 (up to £5,000): to cover research visit to international partner institutions (LSE lead applicant only), or vice versa for partner institution PI, typically for no longer than five calendar days.

 Funds can only be spent on activities that fit the purpose of this call.
 Applicants should itemise their budget using the tables in the application form.